Western Water Catchment: Military

 In the Murai area, there are more military training areas which are the Murai Urban Live Firing Facility (MULFAC), Murai Urban Training Facility (MUTF) and MEXCON.
-These will be affected under the proposed Lim Chu Kang Road realignment project for the expanded Tengah Air Base, along with the construction of the new SAFTI City.
+These will be affected under the proposed Lim Chu Kang Road realignment project for the expanded Tengah Air Base, along with the construction of the new SAFTI City Urban Training Facility.
 The facility was located within an existing training area in Lim Chu Kang, in the vicinity of Jalan Murai.
 The MUTF is built to resemble a typical town, and has features such as single-level houses; a commercial district comprising multi-function, multi-storey buildings; a residential district; as well as an industrial district.
 The MUTF was permanently closed in 26 August 2022 to be given for the construction of the new Lim Chu Kang Road and Tengah Airbase, with training being shifted to SAFTI City.

-The stretch of Lim Chu Kang Road between Neo Tiew Road and Old Choa Chu Kang Road will be permanently closed and given to make way for an expanded Tengah Air Base.
+Since 8 June 2025, the SAFTI Live Firing Area (North) and SAFTI Live Firing Area (South) were renamed into Training Plot "L", Training Plot "M" and Training Plot "P" respectively.
+The SAFTI City acts as a central division between Training Plot P and Training Plot M. The move is to provide more consistent naming in line with all military training plots designated by law, and even the Central Water Catchment's live firing plots such as Woodcutters Trail, Nee Soon and Mandai Ranges were also given Training Plot "C" respectively.

+Tengah Air Base

+Tengah Air Base is a military airbase of the Republic of Singapore Air Force (RSAF) and is the most significant airfield operated by the RSAF, as it hosts the bulk of its fixed wing frontline squadrons.
+The base is home to most of the RSAF's airborne early warning and control (AEWC) assets, its F-16C/D Fighting Falcons as well as a large proportion of its UAVs.

+Before Singapore's independence, the site operated as a flying Royal Air Force station known as RAF Tengah.
+The base is currently undergoing expansion to accommodate additional aircraft, equipment and infrastructure following the planned full decommissioning of Paya Lebar Airbase in the 2030s.